 The complete guide to Bain's online screening test.
 What each section measures, how to prepare, and what "Bainie" traits they're looking for.

-SOVA (which stands for "Selection, Objective, Validated Assessment") is Bain's online screening assessment.
+SOVA is the name of the aptitude test vendor Bain uses at many offices; it's a brand name (from SHL / CEB), not an English acronym.
 You complete it after passing the resume screen and before being invited to interviews.
 Most Bain offices worldwide use it, though some offices may use variations.

 Unlike McKinsey Solve (which is gamified) or BCG Casey (which is a case simulation), SOVA is a more traditional psychometric assessment.
 It measures both cognitive abilities and personality/behavioral traits.